nomemory/andreinc-site/_posts/2021-01-31-hello-world-mapneat.md

 Here intervenes **mapneat**.

-The library can work directly on top of the object, and morph it into a (JSON) format of our choosing.
+The library can work directly on top of the object and morph it into a (JSON) format of our choosing.

 For example, instead of showing the `User` in the format above, let's say we want to:
 * Remove the `pwd` field and everything related to `creditCards`.
-We don't want the world know about them;
+We don't want the world to know about them;
 * Show only the visited countries, without the visiting date or the id;
     - In case the user has visited a country multiple times, we show it once;
 * We want to _uppercase_ the `lastName` of the user;
-* Instead of showing the `id` of his friends, we want to retrieve their fullname.
+* Instead of showing the `id` of his friends, we want to retrieve their full name.

 The equivalent **mapneat** transformation that performs what we've listed above is the following: